 - a.
 Have educational value and reflect the goals and objectives of the Weymouth Public School System and the curriculum. - b.
-Adhere to the WPS Acceptable Use Policy. - c.
-Provide rich curriculum based information and be content driven. - d.
+Adhere to the WPS Acceptable Use Policy. - e.
+Provide rich eurrieulum based information and be content driven. - d.
 Follow the rules of copyright laws.